Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-4-elb/hol-57-alb/hol-57.md

 ### Description

-This template configures an Application Load Balancer
+This template configures an Application Load Balancer with an Auto Scaling Group

 ### Operation